-One-third of NSA cases in Uttar Pradesh were against individuals accused of cow slaughter: Report
+One-third of NSA cases in Uttar Pradesh were against Muslims accused of cow slaughter: Report

 In 94 cases of detention, the High Court quashed orders of the district magistrates of 32 districts in Uttar Pradesh, and released the detainees.

-At 41, the maximum number of cases filed under the NSA were on allegations of cow slaughter, where members of a minority community were detained by the district magistrate based on FIRs against them, the newspaper reported.
+At 41, the maximum number of cases filed under the NSA were on allegations of cow slaughter, where the accused, all Muslims, were detained by the district magistrate based on FIRs against them, the newspaper reported.

 The 41 rulings were delivered by 10 two-judge benches of the Allahabad High Court, involving a total of 16 judges.
 In more than 70% or 30 of these cases, the High Court came down heavily on the Uttar Pradesh government and quashed the NSA order against the accused.